prof-rossetti/internet-technologies/notes/javascript/datatypes/arrays.md

 letters //> ['a', 'b', 'c', 'd', 'e']
 ```

-For simple arrays of single values, JavaScript knows how to sort them.
+For simple arrays of single values like numbers or strings, JavaScript knows how to sort them.
 But for more complex arrays, such as arrays of [objects](./objects.md), we have to provide some more information about how we want to sort.
+For example, with the array of book objects below, we need to specify whether we want to sort them on the basis of the "title" key, or the "year" key.

-For example, with the array of book objects below, we need to specify whether we want to sort them on the basis of the "title" key, or the "year" key:
+When specifying our own sorting logic, we use an unnamed comparison function, which determines how the items will be sorted.
+The comparison function receives two parameters, by convention usually called `a` and `b`, representing two items in the array that are being compared:

 ```js
 var books = [